openshift/enhancements/enhancements/monitoring/replace-prometheus-adapter-with-metrics-server.md

 #### Impact for Windows nodes

-1. We took help from the OCP Windows team to verify that no impact on windows nodes in the cluster and metrics for windows nodes are reported correctly.
+1. We took help from the OCP Windows team to verify that no impact on Windows nodes in the cluster and metrics for Windows nodes are reported correctly.
 Both `oc adm top pods` and `oc adm top nodes` commands work as expected, even for the win-webserver pods.
 More details in [MON-3514](https://issues.redhat.com/browse/MON-3514).

 #### Configuration/Enablement